memfault/interrupt/_drafts/writing-a-bootloader-from-scratch.md

 extern int __approm_size__;
 ```

-### A minimal bootloader
+### Implementing the bootloader itself
 Next up, let’s write some bootloader code.
 Our bootloader needs to start
 executing on boot and then jump to our app.

 We know how to do the first part from our previous post: we need a valid stack
 pointer at address `0x0` , and a valid `Reset_Handler`  function setting up our
 environment at address `0x4`.
-We can re-use our previous startup file and linker
+We can reuse our previous startup file and linker
 script, with one change: we use  `memory_map.ld` rather than define our own
 `MEMORY` section.